KBIG: "104.3 MYfm"

 During the first week of September 2007, there was talk about KBIG-FM flipping formats as several domain names had been registered that hinted at such a change.
 On September 17, Charlie Tuna confirmed a change was coming when he announced on his website that he was leaving as morning host after seven years on KBIG.
 Tuna said he'd continue to work within Clear Channel's Los Angeles cluster.
 On September 17, 2007, at 10 am, immediately after Tuna's show ended, the station dropped rhythmic adult contemporary and began identifying itself as "104.3 MYfm", adopting the adult top 40 format that was airing on sister station KYSR (98.7 FM).
 (KYSR would switch to alternative rock a few days later on September 20.)

 The first two songs on "MYfm" were "Hey There Delilah" by the Plain White T's and "Livin' On A Prayer" by Bon Jovi.
 (KBIG-FM's former Rhythmic AC format moved to the station's HD2 subchannel and sister station KHHT (now urban contemporary-formatted KRRL); the HD2 is now airing an LGBTQ-centric dance music format branded as "Pride Radio".)

 Denes described KBIG-FM's new approach as "Contemporary Adult Hits".
 In an interview with R&R magazine, Clear Channel Los Angeles vice president of programming Michael Martin said, "With today's consumer wanting to custom tailor everything to their liking, the name MY is a perfect brand for radio.
 This is a station designed by the listeners to play music they tell us they want to hear.
 How do we know what they want to hear?
 Extensive, market research and continual-weekly music information to keep the station familiar, fun and family friendly."
 Martin continued, "MY is designed to sit right in the middle of STAR 98.7 KYSR (which has evolved to Alternative) and Mainstream AC rival KOST 103.5, playing a great mix of music styles and eras.
 The MY playlist is deep, filled with contemporary music from all genres.
 It's a mix that is not currently heard in L.A. radio."
-Denes added, "104.3 MYfm will play adult hits like Kelly Clarkson, Beyonce, Christina Aguilera, Fergie, Justin Timberlake, John Mayer, Shakira, Madonna, Santana and much more.
+Denes added, "104.3 MYfm will play adult hits like Kelly Clarkson, Beyoncé, Christina Aguilera, Fergie, Justin Timberlake, John Mayer, Shakira, Madonna, Santana and much more.
 Every song we play is or was at the top of the charts."

 With the move, Delilah was once again dropped, leaving Los Angeles without a Delilah affiliate.
 She returned to the market in 2012, when her show was picked up by KFSH-FM.